2023 Solar Incentives Guide for Cornelius, NC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement with your Cornelius utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you have a net metering agreement with your Cornelius utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you may get refunded a percentage of the value.

 Best Solar Financing